All-you-can-eat dessert party opens in NYC

-MEATPACKING DISTRICT, Manhattan (WABC) --New York City's hottest new club is also the sweetest!
+MEATPACKING DISTRICT, Manhattan (WABC) --New York City's hottest new party is also the sweetest!

 Celebrity favorite Sugar Factory, makers of the viral oversized goblets and other Insta-famous food sensations, is opening "Oh La La Chocolat" at its Meatpacking District location Thursday.